How to Remove Personal Information Online

 Ask data-collection websites to delete your information

 The process can be different for each site, and it may take some time to complete the steps for each one fully.
+Removing your information from all of these data brokers might be a tedious process.

 For a fee, services such as DeleteMe* can save you time by removing you from data brokers and other search results themselves.